 If you can’t afford private warehouses, you can opt to use public warehouses instead for your e-commerce business.

 It’s a type of warehouse that is usually owned by the government (or a semi-government body) who leases the space to companies or individuals with short-term distribution needs.
-For instance, if you run a big corporation and already own a warehouse, you might need the extra space to keep a surplus of your products for a short period of time.
+For instance, if you run a big corporation and already own a warehouse in the Philippines, you might need the extra space to keep a surplus of your products for a short period of time.
 Once inventory clears up at your main warehouse, you can freely discontinue the use of the public space.

 However, public warehouses usually have subpar technology.
 This could affect the quality and efficiency of your order fulfillment process which, in turn, also has an impact on your customer service and overall sales.